jeanNyil/jbossfuse-cxfrs-demo/ipservice_cxfrs_client/README.md

 ### Deployment instructions

 - Create the `org.jeannyil.fuse.demo.ipservicecxfrsclient.cfg` _Persistent ID_ file in the *__<red_hat_fuse_install_directory>/etc__* with the
-following content. :warning: You have to adapt the following properties according to your run-time environment:
+following content.
+You have to adapt the following properties according to your run-time environment:
   - `amqclient.ssl.truststore`: path to the truststore containing the AMQ broker public certificate
   - `amqclient.ssl.truststore.password`: password of the truststore
   - `broker.out.url`: _Red Hat JBoss AMQ_ broker connection url (openwire)